Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 ... savings can be used at eligible higher education institutions throughout the U.S., including apprenticeship programs—as well as for many schools in Canada and around the world.

-... savings can be used for tuition and fees, room and board, books and supplies, and education expenses for students with special needs.
+... savings can be used for tuition and fees, housing and meals, books and supplies, and education expenses for students with special needs.

 ... savings can be used for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education.